cooperrc/engineering-dynamics/_sources/syllabus.md

 from the app store.
 Scan the document, press "send", press "share", select "Google Drive", select "Upload".

-[]{#anchor-16}Note on Quizzes
+#### Note on Quizzes

-There will be six quizzes, one for each module.
+There will be five quizzes, one for each module.
 The quizzes are composed of 2-4 questions based upon the readings and homeworks.
+The class before quizzes for modules 01-04, I will ask you to design questions that demonstrate your understanding of the material.
+I will build the quiz based upon our in-class discussion.

-You will scan and upload your work to Google Classroom *along with a 10-30-second video explaining your solution*.
+You will scan
+and upload your work to Google Classroom *along with a 10-30-second video explaining your solution*.